 The work item includes the following objectives:

+Study the feasibility of the specification framework for ensuring that relaxation of mandatory Rel-15 features only applies for the intended types of devices.

-Study and specify UE complexity reduction features [RAN1, RAN2, RAN4]:
+Identify which UE complexity reduction features are targeted for the intended types of devices, such as the features listed below, and identify the necessary changes to limit degradation in system performance [RAN1, RAN2, RAN4]:

 Reduced number of UE RX/TX antennas

 UE Bandwidth reduction.

-Rel-15 SSB bandwidth should be reused and L1 changes minimized
+Note: Rel-15 SSB bandwidth should be reused and L1 changes minimized

 Lower UE power class